zedlopez/ifm/Examples/Rubies-G.md

 The trick here is that we need a table with text in order to keep track of the players' names.

-Part 1 largely replicates the source from "Identity Theft"; new material starts at Part 2.
+Part 1 largely replicates the source from [Identity Theft]; new material starts at Part 2.